voiio/.github/profile/README.md

 We use [dependabot](https://dependabot.com/) to keep all our Python and NodeJS dependencies up to date on a daily basis.

-AI hype did not pass us by.
-We are passionate about new discoveries in this field and are always looking for ways to improve our services with it.
-There is even a small collection of [prompts for LLMs](prompts.md) that we are using internally.

 ### DevOps and QA